DanToml/conferences/talks/2018/kubecon/script.md

 ## Fast Scheduling

 ^
-At our peak, and when recovering from outages, we push thousands of jobs per minute, and although it's unlikely to be the bottleneck of our critical path, many schedulers cannot handle running large volumes of short lived batch jobs.
+At our peak we push thousands of jobs per minute, and although it's rarely the bottleneck of our critical patch, many schedulers cannot handle running large volumes of short lived batch jobs.

-They often break down due to overretention of data, or get bogged down with functionality that only really make sense if you are scheduling long running services.
+^
+Many job schedulers that are primarily designed for running services or long running processing tasks tend to have fairly slow schedulers that optimise for finding the optimal placement for a given task, usually by trying to find the best fit from a large pool of the available placement nodes.
+These types of scheduling algorithms tend to become quite slow when scheduling a large number of tasks on a large cluster of worker nodes.

 ---